NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Introduction

-Section \ref{section LES to 1D model} introduces the high-resolution, high-fidelity, large-eddy simulations (LES) that we use to train and validate NORi.
-Section \ref{section 1D model formulation} describes the formulation of the NORi column model.
-Section \ref{section local base closure} describes the local eddy-diffusivity closure which encodes the known physics.
-Section \ref{section neural network} describes the neural network formulation and the \textit{a posteriori} training paradigm used in NORi, while we assess NORi's performance in Section \ref{section results column} with single column configurations and Section \ref{section results double gyre} in a large-scale long-time double-gyre ocean simulation.
-Finally, we conclude with a few closing remarks in Section \ref{section conclusion}.
+Section~\ref{section LES to 1D model} introduces the high-resolution, high-fidelity, large-eddy simulations (LES) that we use to train and validate NORi.
+Section~\ref{section 1D model formulation} describes the formulation of the NORi column model.
+Section~\ref{section local base closure} describes the local eddy-diffusivity closure which encodes the known physics.
+Section~\ref{section neural network} describes the neural network formulation and the \textit{a posteriori} training paradigm used in NORi.
+We then assess NORi's performance in single-column configurations in Section~\ref{section results column} and in a large-scale long-time double-gyre ocean simulation in Section~\ref{section results double gyre}.
+Finally, Section~\ref{section conclusion} presents our conclusions.
+Table~\ref{table nori summary} and the schematic in Figure~\ref{figure nori summary} summarize the key components and design choices of NORi.